CybersecurityCybersecurity: 25 Practical Tips to Protect Your Data and Devices

 26. Update Operating Systems and Software Immediately

-60% of breaches exploit known vulnerabilities that already have patches.
+60% of breaches exploit known vulnerabilities that already have patches available.
 Every security update you postpone is an open door for hackers.
 Enable automatic updates on all your devices and software.

 Set aside a fixed weekly time (such as Friday evening) to update all your devices and applications.
 Never postpone security updates.